-VCUarts Qatar's four-year BFA Interior Design program combines both interior design and interior architecture.
-The curriculum, which is fully accredited by the Council for Interior Design Acreditation (CIDA), focuses on design excellence, critical thinking, collaboration, research and the professional expectations of entry-level interior architects and designers.
+VCUarts Qatar's four-year BFA Interior Design program finds impetus in a combination of creativity and environment behavior paradigms underscoring holistic design approaches.
+The curriculum, which is fully accredited by the Council for Interior Design Accreditation (CIDA), promotes diversity, innovation, sustainability, and collaboration.

 Professional interior designers have a solid understanding of construction and building systems because they make decisions that impact structural components as well as mechanical and electrical systems.
 They also have knowledge of environmental psychology, building codes and regulations, technical properties of materials, historic precedents and the business of design.
 Upon graduation, our students are able to skillfully apply the design process and illustrate their design concepts with computer- and manually-generated two- and three-dimensional architectural drawings and models.

 To realize the designs they envision for clients, professional interior designers often collaborate with architects, engineers, other designers (lighting, graphic, landscape), contractors, manufacturers of interior products (furniture, lighting, fabrics), artists and craftsmen (cabinet makers, upholsterers).
 For that reason, our interior design students are encouraged to develop good collaboration and communication skills that will enable them to work effectively in the multi-disciplinary environment of a professional interior design office.